TL;DR

 But there is a pathway to resilience.
 This comprehensive guide will illuminate the true cost of burnout and demonstrate how a robust Private Medical Insurance (PMI) policy, combined with smart financial protection, can serve as your most powerful defence.

 Burnout is more than just a buzzword; it's a critical state of emotional, physical, and mental exhaustion caused by prolonged or excessive stress.
-The World Health Organization (WHO) classifies it as an "occupational phenomenon," not a medical condition in itself.
+The World Health Organisation (WHO) classifies it as an "occupational phenomenon," not a medical condition in itself.
 However, it is the direct precursor to a host of serious, medically-diagnosable acute and chronic illnesses.

 Recent data from the Health and Safety Executive (HSE) paints a grim picture.
 In the last reporting year, an estimated 875,000 workers suffered from work-related stress, depression, or anxiety, leading to 17.1 million lost working days.
 As workplace pressures intensify, projections indicate this figure is set to climb, pushing over a third of the workforce into the high-risk zone for severe burnout by 2025.

 Where does this shocking figure come from?
-It's a conservative projection of the total financial devastation an individual, let's call her 'Anna', a 35-year-old professional earning £60,000, could face if severe burnout goes unchecked.
+It's a conservative projection of the total financial devastation an individual, let's call her 'Anna', a 35-year-old professional earning £60,000, could face if severe burnout goes unchecked. (illustrative estimate)

 | Component of Financial Burden | Description | Estimated Lifetime Cost |